Skip to main content

 • The tenant cured the violation.
 For example, they paid rent within the notice period

-• The Virginia eviction process was based on a class protected by the Fair Housing Act.
+• The Virginia eviction was based on a class protected by the Fair Housing Act.

 • The tenant withheld the rent because the landlord failed to keep the rental unit habitable.

-• The eviction notice was improperly served by the landlord.
+• The eviction notice was improperly served by the landlord, such as an incorrect address or a mistake in the date and time of the notice.

 Abrams-Realty-eviction-process